SaimShaikh/Cloud_Computing/AWS/AWS_S3/AWS_S3_Object_Lock_Complete_Masterclass.md

 -   Nobody can bypass.
 -   Root user cannot delete objects.
 -   AWS Support cannot remove protection.
+-   Retention days can only be extended; they can never be reduced or removed.

 Recommended for regulated industries.